brianshumate/vaultron/README.md

 Note the completion message about setting important environment variables before executing the `vault` and `consul` CLI commands.
 You'll want these environment variables in your shell before trying to use the CLI tools with Vaultron.

-You can instead source `ion_darts`, which will do this for you:
+You can instead source the `ion_darts` script to do this for you:

 ```
 $ . ./ion_darts